y0zg/sitecore-aws-environment-samples/k8s/README.md

 Each listener forwards traffic to two distinct target groups.
 All worker nodes are automatically registered as targets inside the both target groups.

-Lastly, it also deploys the `nginx-ingress-controller` using the Helm chart [stable/nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress).
+For ingress, it deploys the `nginx-ingress-controller` using the Helm chart [stable/nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress).
 See the [Ingress](#ingress) section for more details.

+DNS records in Route53 are managed using [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) using the Helm chart [stable/external-dns](https://github.com/helm/charts/tree/master/stable/external-dns).
+See the [DNS](#dns) section for more details.

 **Note** If you want Windows workers added to the cluster, setting `windows_workers_count = 1` will add `1` Windows worker node.

+## Getting Started

 Spin it all up using the following command:

 ```bash
 terraform apply
 ```

+Once completed, go through the output and see if there's anything of interest.
+There should be a URL :link: pointing towards a sample app, complete with automatic creation of DNS record :book: and HTTPS certificate :lock:

 ## Prerequisites